arangodb/spring-data/docs/Drivers/SpringData/Reference/README.md

 @From | field | stores the _id of the referenced document as the system field _from
 @To | field | stores the _id of the referenced document as the system field _to
 @Relations | field | vertices which are connected over edges
+@Transient | field, method, annotation | marks a field to be transient for the mapping framework, thus the property will not be persisted and not further inspected by the mapping framework
+@PersistenceConstructor | constructor | marks a given constructor - even a package protected one - to use when instantiating the object from the database
+@TypeAlias("alias") | class | set a type alias for the class when persisted to the DB
 @HashIndex | class | describes a hash index
 @HashIndexed | field | describes how to index the field
 @SkiplistIndex | class | describes a skiplist index